Convicted murderer still on the run after prison escape

 Corrections Commissioner Joseph Fitzpatrick floated the theory that 65-year-old Arnold Nash had spent much of his life in prison and may not have wanted to leave.
 He said corrections officials monitor visits and are interviewing individuals that Nash may have contacted in the past.

-“I’d really like the public to know that we do consider Mr. Nash dangerous,” Fitzpatrick said.
+“I’d really like the public to know that we do consider Mr. Nash dangerous,” Fitzpatrick said, as he urged the public to share tips with police.

-Nash was serving a 45-year sentence for killing his former neighbor in North Sullivan.
-He was due to be released in December 2019 after serving 26 years.
+Nash was serving a 45-year sentence for killing his former neighbor in North Sullivan in 1991.
+Fitzpatrick said he was due to be released in December 2019 because of credits he received for time served in jail and statutory good time provisions.

 Nash was last seen Thursday evening at the minimum security unit at Mountain View Correctional Facility in Charleston.
 Nash was wearing blue jeans and a light blue shirt.